stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Modeling the Drivers of the Metacrisis” – The Great Simplification 42.md

 nate hagens:
 which will require materials and atoms. daniel schmachtenberger:
-... you and i would both say yes and no. yes, software might have less energy and material demand per dollar worth of output, but that's not an exponential curve, it's another s-curve. where eventually, you have a limit on human attention and it doesn't matter how many movies there are or how much new software there is, you get diminishing return on the value of the digital stuff limited to human attention seconds. and then when what you're competing for, is
+... you and i would both say yes and no. yes, software might have less energy and material demand per dollar worth of output, but that's not an [[exponential curve]], it's another s-curve. where eventually, you have a limit on human attention and it doesn't matter how many movies there are or how much new software there is, you get diminishing return on the value of the digital stuff limited to human attention seconds. and then when what you're competing for, is